Jasbir Singh (politician)

-Jasbir Singh (c.
+(c.
 1941 – 27 December 2019) was an Indian politician from Punjab belonging to Indian National Congress.
 He was a legislator of the Punjab Legislative Assembly.
 He was a minister of the Punjab Government too.

 Biography

 Singh was elected as a member of the Punjab Legislative Assembly from Sangrur in 1992.
 Then, he served as a minister of the Punjab Government in 1992.

 Singh died of heart attack on 27 December 2019 at the age of 78.